 Dr. Nick Moore

 Nick Moore, DVM grew up with horses on a ranch in south-central Montana.
 His experience in training and shoeing horses led him to veterinary school at Colorado State University.
-Dr. Moore has specialty training and over a decade of experience in equine dentistry.
-His work in this area has taken him all over the US and abroad.
-He is one of a few equine veterinarians that specializes in standing oral extractions and minimally invasive oral surgeries.
 Following graduation from veterinary school, he obtained advanced training in equine medicine and surgery by completing an internship at Arizona Equine Medical and Surgical Centre.
+For over a decade, Dr. Moore has been training, practicing, and teaching equine dentistry in the US and abroad.
+Today, Dr. Moore regularly travels across the USA to perform standing oral extractions and minimally invasive oral surgeries for referring veterinary practices.
+He also lectures and teaches equine dentistry and oral extractions several times a year.
+Having worked and trained as a farrier, Dr. Moore also has a strong interest in lameness and podiatry.
+He founded Moore Equine with the intention of providing state of the art equine medicine in a mobile setting.
 His primary interests are equine dentistry and equine sports medicine.
-Having worked and trained as a farrier, Dr. Moore has a strong interest in lameness and podiatry.
-He founded Moore Equine with the intention of providing state of the art equine medicine in a mobile setting.
 He is a member of the American Association of Equine Practitioners (AAEP), the American Veterinary Medical Association (AVMA), and the International Society of Equine Locomotor Pathology (ISELP).

 Dr. Ginger Reed